Core-halo instability in dynamical systems

 Theorem 1 is a higher dimensional generalization of the fact that a $2\times 2$ matrix $\pmatrix{\mu & \lambda \cr \bar\lambda & \nu \cr}$ where $\mu,\nu < 0$, has a positive eigenvalue if $|\lambda|^2 > \mu\nu$.

-Theorem 1 implies that the interacting systems are unstable when the average magnitude squared of the terms in the destabilizing interactions is larger than the geometric mean of the average magnitude squared of the terms in the stabilizing local dynamics.
+Theorem 1 states that the interacting systems are unstable when the average magnitude squared of the terms in the destabilizing interactions is larger than the geometric mean of the average magnitude squared of the terms in the stabilizing local dynamics.
 Inevitably, if the strength of the stabilizing local dynamics is fixed, increasing the strength of the interactions drives the system unstable beyond some threshold.
 Intuitively, the threshold occurs at the point where flows through the `surface' between ${\cal A}$ and ${\cal B}$ dominate the `volume' flows within ${\cal A}$ and ${\cal B}$.
 Applied to random matrices representing the interactions between two parts of a complex system, theorem 1 reproduces the results of May [4] for connection-driven instability.
 However, no assumptions concerning random matrix theory were required to prove the theorem -- the matrices involved can be highly structured.
-Theorem 1 will now be used to analyze several interaction-induced instability thresholds.
+For example, in food webs [6], the hierarchical nature of who eats whom leads to structured networks: adding additional species and connections can increase the magnitude of both the off-diagonal terms of the gradient and of the on-diagonal terms, potentially leading to greater stability rather than instability.

+Theorem 1 is a sufficient condition for instability.
+In many systems the onset of instability could occur at a much lower threshold for the strength of the off-diagonal terms.
+We can make the bounds of theorem 1 tight as follows: